 My goal is to get the right result for you, whether conducting an investigation, negotiating a settlement, pursuing a lawsuit through trial, or advocating upon appeal.

 Ashleigh Leitch specializes in labor and employment law for companies, non-profit organizations, municipalities, and individuals in Minnesota, Wisconsin, and North Dakota.
 Ashleigh advises her clients on all issues from hiring through termination: hiring from the competition, drug-testing applicants, drafting employment agreements and performance improvement plans, accommodating disabilities like medical cannabis and mental health issues, navigating leaves of absence, and counseling through separations.
 Ashleigh has been particularly active in advising clients about new developments in sick and safety leave and wage theft laws.

 On the litigation side, Ashleigh has handled cases involving non-compete, whistleblower, wage and hour, and discrimination claims in state and federal court, as well as administrative agencies and labor arbitrations.
 Ashleigh has confidentially investigated claims of sexual harassment and assault, fraud, and discrimination for clients.
-In 2018 and 2019, Super Lawyers recognized Ashleigh as a Rising Star in employment law.
+Since 2018, Super Lawyers has recognized Ashleigh as a Rising Star in employment law.

 Labor & Employment: